 The boat lift of Strépy-Thieu

-When you come and visit the Strépy-Thieu Funicular Lift, you don’t just visit a building.
-You’ll get the chance to see it from the inside, taking the lift on board a barge!
+When you come to the Strépy-Thieu Funicular Lift, take the lift on board a barge!

 Cross the funicular boatlift on board a barge